bsundsrud/hpg/docs/reference.md

 `copy(dst)` - Copy file to destination.
 Does not change the destination
     file if source and destination hashes match.
 * `dst`: String - Destination file, relative to current directory.
-* Returns a table:
-  * `updated`: boolean, whether or not the file was changed.
+* Returns a boolean, whether or not the file was changed.

 <a id="file-contents"></a>
 `contents()` - Return the contents of the given file as a String.